digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :end-before: -- CREATE_INTEREST_RATE_SWAP_INSTRUMENT_END

 Once the instrument is created, you can book a holding on it using ``Account.credit``.
-Since the issuer pays the floating leg in our example, it means that the owner of the holding receives the floating leg (and pays the fix leg).
+Since the issuer pays the floating leg in our example, the owner of the holding receives the floating leg (and pays the fix leg).

 Currency
 ========